A juniper tree is ripe with meaning and symbolism. So let’s learn more about this tree meaning and symbolism in different cultures.

 A little about the Juniper tree

-Juniper grows naturally in Europe, Asia, and North America, both in mountainous areas up to heights of 2500m above sea level, and in milder habitats occupying uncultivated places, heaths, arid pastures, or bushes near marine areas.
-In fact, it is present in all temperate regions of the northern hemisphere and has the widest distribution range compared to any other woody plant.
+Juniper grows naturally in Europe, Asia, and North America, both in mountainous areas up to 2500m above sea level, and in milder habitats occupying uncultivated places, heaths, arid pastures, or bushes near marine areas.
+It is present in all temperate regions of the northern hemisphere and has the widest distribution range compared to any other woody plant.